TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 - [Configuring RADIUS Servers in JumpCloud](https://support.jumpcloud.com/support/s/article/configuring-radius-servers-in-jumpcloud1)
 - [Configuring a Wireless Access Point (WAP), VPN or Router for JumpCloud’s RADIUS](https://support.jumpcloud.com/support/s/article/configuring-a-wireless-access-point-wap-vpn-or-router-for-jumpclouds-radius1-2019-08-21-10-36-47)

+#### Manually Configure the Radius Profile

 JumpCloud has previously posted instructions to configure this profile [using Apple Configurator 2](https://support.jumpcloud.com/support/s/article/eap-ttlspap-configuration-on-mac--ios-devices-for-jumpcloud-radius-clients1-2019-08-21-10-36-47).
 Create the profile from scratch by following the [instructions on JumpCloud's support site](https://support.jumpcloud.com/support/s/article/eap-ttlspap-configuration-on-mac--ios-devices-for-jumpcloud-radius-clients1-2019-08-21-10-36-47), it is not necessary to sign the profile since the profile will be signed with the MDM Push Notification Certificate when uploaded to JumpCloud as a [Custom MDM profile](https://jumpcloud.com/blog/custom-configuration-profiles).

+#### Use the Radius Profile Template

-Alternatively, download the [JumpCloud Radius .mobileconfig template](profiles/JumpCloudRadius.mobileconfig) and open the file with Apple Configurator 2.
+Download the [JumpCloud Radius .mobileconfig template](profiles/JumpCloudRadius.mobileconfig) and open the file with Apple Configurator 2.

 Change the SSID to match your RADIUS Server SSID